Winter Carnival theme inspires Saranac Lake artist Scott Rohe

 “I did one and posted it on Facebook,” he said.
 “Then people liked it so much, so I just started doing more.”

-Every year for Winter Carnival, Doonesbury cartoonist Gary Trudeau draws an image to go along with the celebration.
+Every year for Winter Carnival, Doonesbury cartoonist Garry Trudeau draws an image to go along with the celebration.
 It gets printed on buttons and posters as well as banners inside the Harrietstown Town Hall.
 Rohe said he wanted his own project to capture Saranac Lake.

 “I like Trudeau and Doonesbury,” Rohe said, “but when you look at the stuff, it doesn’t really have any kind of feel for the town.
 Obviously some of the themes are tough, but I figured, why don’t we just do pictures with actual scenes from downtown.”